OUR BOARD

 Rikki Tanenbaum

-Rikki Tanenbaum served as Chief Operating Officer for the San Manuel Band of Mission Indians until July 2022.
-Previously she held the role of Chief Marketing Officer for the Tribe, where she had responsibility for marketing, communications and philanthropy for the tribal government and its Yaamava’ Casino.
-Prior to that, Ms. Tanenbaum served as CMO of Golden Nugget Casinos, and has held marketing roles at Caesars Entertainment and Penn National Gaming in regional markets.
+Rikki Tanenbaum is SVP of Strategic Partnerships at FanDuel where she oversees government affairs.
+She previously served as Chief Operating Officer for the San Manuel Band of Mission Indians, where her portfolio including revenue generation, government affairs and M&A among other areas.
+She held the role of Chief Marketing Officer for the Tribe and its casino, where she had responsibility for marketing, communications and philanthropy.
+Prior to that, Ms. Tanenbaum served as Chief Marketing Officer for Golden Nugget Casinos (Landry’s), and has held marketing roles at Caesars Entertainment and Penn National Gaming in regional markets.
+Ms. Tanenbaum started her career with MGM Resorts International, holding marketing and business development roles in Las Vegas.
+Rikki resides in Las Vegas with her family.

 Cross symbol